TaDaa/vimade/README.md

 <summary><a><ins>Paradox</ins></a></summary>
 <br>

 Inverts the colors of the active window for a high-contrast look.
-(Neovim only)

 <table>
 <tbody>